The Bankrate promise

 Buying a boat can be a fun investment, but it can also be cost prohibitive.
-Prices vary depending on the type of boat you are considering, but the average cost of a new boat is typically between $60,000 to $75,000.
+Prices vary depending on the type of boat you are considering, but the average cost of a new boat is typically between $60,000 to $75,000 — though it can vary considerably based on the size of the vessel.
 On top of the cost of the boat itself, you also need to consider insurance, maintenance and fuel costs.
 If you are considering buying a boat, but need help financing it, there are options available.

 Taking out a boat loan could be a great way to finance your boat purchase without breaking the bank.
 There are several things to consider before choosing a boat loan lender, including loan terms, interest rates, and eligibility criteria.
 Your credit score will play a major role in determining the terms you qualify for.

 A boat loan is a type of personal installment loan offered by credit unions, banks and online lenders.
 When you take out a boat loan, you will begin making monthly fixed payments until the loan is repaid.
 The monthly payments will include a fixed interest rate and any fees the lender charges.

 Lenders typically have a variety of repayment terms to choose from.
 The loan term and interest rate you are eligible for depends on your credit score, debt-to-income ratio, income, the size of the loan and whether you choose to take out a secured or unsecured loan.

 If you want to finance your boat with a loan, you have a few options.